Combined arms: Ancient warfare

 The Legion then became notionally a unit of heavy infantrymen armed with just sword and pilum, and fielded with a small attached auxiliary skirmishers and missile troops, and incorporated a small cavalry unit.
 The legion was sometimes also incorporated into a higher-echelon combined arms unit – e.g., in one period it was customary for a general to command two legions plus two similarly sized units of auxiliaries, lighter units useful as screens or for combat in rough terrain.
 Later during the Roman Empire, auxiliary soldiers outnumbered the core legionary troops.

+Warfare in the ancient Iberian Peninsula also took a combined forces approach, with native fighters proving deft at transitioning between infantry and cavalry and supporting each others.
+Warriors would mount or dismount if needed, and would often carry a second warrior behind them on their back.
+Viriathus would use combined tactics to great effect against Rome.

 The army of the Han dynasty is also an example, fielding mêlée infantry (equipped with a variety of different weapons ranging from swords to pikes to halberd-like weapons), archers, crossbowmen, and cavalry (ranging from horse archers to heavy lancers).
 One recorded tactical formation during the Han dynasty included three ranks of halberds, swordsmen, and spearmen, supported by crossbows, and with cavalry on the flanks.

 Civilizations such as the Carthaginians and Sassanids also were known to have fielded a combination of infantry supported by powerful cavalry.